Business Incentives

 Urban Villages

-Urban villages bring together commercial and residential development, and offer the perfect setting for shopping, dining out, working and living in a safe and pedestrian-friendly area.
-These areas offer a smart and sustainable way for Bellingham to expand, which is why the City has made it a priority to offer incentives for this kind of development, including:
+Urban villages offer the perfect setting for shopping, dining out, working and living in a safe and pedestrian-friendly area.
+These areas offer a smart and sustainable way for Bellingham to grow, which is why the City has targeted incentives, such as:

 • Multi-Family Tax Exemption Program: Apply for an 8-12 year property tax exemption for new multi-family developments.